-Workfirst provides free training for parents who meet income-requirements.
+WorkFirst provides free training for parents with dependent children who meet income-requirements.
 Priority is given to TANF (Temporary Assistance to Needy Families) recipients.

-Computer Basics and Software Fundamentals-11-week computer course for beginner computer users.
+Computer Basics and Software Fundamentals-11week computer course for beginner computer users.
 Job placement assistance is offered at completion of class.

-Computer Software Certification-11-week computer course for those with computer experience.
-Prepares students for the M.O.U.S.
-(Microsoft Office User Specialist) Certificate.
+Computer Software Certification-11-week computer course for those with computer experience in MS Word or Excel.
 Job placement assistance is offered at completion of class.

-English-as-a-Second-Language (ESL)-11-week English-as-a-Second-Language course at beginner, intermediate, and advanced levels.
+English-as-a-Second-Language (ESL)-11-week English-as-a-Second-Language course at beginner and intermediate levels.
 Curriculum includes customer-service training and a computer component.
 Job placement assistance is offered at completion of class.